Why Network Segmentation Is Hard

 That’s the challenge of network segmentation.
 The goal is a segmentation strategy that creates enough segmentation between systems that you can avoid an error in staging from accidentally polluting production data or in the more extreme case, prevent an attacker from compromising your entire network based on one bad configuration or compression.
 With any security control, the tricky part is implementing a security strategy that has the necessary security measures without creating so much friction that engineers and end users end up frustrated.

-How to bridge on-prem & cloud environments
+Bridge on-prem & cloud environments

 Today datacenters are designed as a stretched LAN extended to cloud systems.
 That makes routing over VPN in a WAN architecture more complex and requires you to re-think your staging and production environments as they now are accessed over long distance links without creating frustrating latency.